Photo of two hands doing "fight on" signs

 Are there any academic prerequisites to go abroad?

 Prerequisites vary by program.
-For the London and Rome programs, Communication majors must have sophomore standing and completed two Theoretical and Foundational courses at the time of application (or have one completed and one in progress).
+For the London and Rome programs, Communication majors must have sophomore standing and have completed two Theoretical and Foundational courses at the time of application (or have one completed and one in progress).
 Journalism majors must have junior standing and have completed JOUR 307 and JOUR 320 before the start of the program and Public Relations majors must have junior standing and have completed PR 351A before the start of the program.
 Please review our individual program pages for specific admissions requirements as they differ from program to program.

 When can I go abroad?